 These days, people have begun to refer to their friends as their “squad.”
 An ideal squad looks perfect, does everything together and can conquer the world.

-Honestly, the “squad goals” phenomenon sets up targets no one can achieve in real life.
+Honestly, the celebrity friend group phenomenon sets up targets no one can achieve in real life.
 Even Taylor Swift’s idealized #squadgoals fall apart somewhere.
-If I had the most perfect “squad” tomorrow, complete with flawless Instagram stories, it would not bring satisfaction or lasting joy.
+If I had the most perfect “squad” tomorrow, complete with flawless Instagram stories, it would not bring lasting satisfaction or joy.

-I need someone who will tell me what I need to hear, even when it’s hard.
-This person pokes and prods parts of my heart that are a little tender.
-They do it in a way that isn’t just truth for truth’s sake, but with grace and love.
+I need people who will tell me what I need to hear even when it’s hard.
+These people poke and prod the parts of my heart that are a little tender.
+They do it in a way that isn’t about truth for truth’s sake; they speak with grace and love.
 Jesus always did this.
-He shared the truth out of his great love.
+He shared the truth out of His great love.

 Part of the blessing of learning about Christ and growing in my own walk with Him is getting to be on mission for Him daily.
-I hope to always be investing my life in some way into someone else.
-As I pour my life into someone, I learn more about myself and about God’s loving character.
+I hope to always be investing my life into others in some way.
+As I pour my life into others, I learn more about myself and God’s loving character.

 I want to keep growing and learning more about the gospel.
-One of the best ways I can grow is through learning from someone who has already walked the steps before me.
-I want to learn from someone who can share their wisdom, as well as their mistakes.
-Someone who has experienced life can share the ways they have grown through the years.
-As I pour myself out into the lives of others, I need to also be learning from those around me.
+One of the best ways I can grow is by learning from someone who has already walked the path before me.
+I want to learn from people who can share their wisdom, as well as their mistakes.
+People who have experienced life can share the ways they have grown through the years.
+As I pour myself out into the lives of others, I need to also be learning from others.

-One of my favorite ongoing text threads is with a few friends that I share absolute nonsense with.
-We share banter, tears, laughter and ridiculous GIFs.
+One of my favorite ongoing text threads is with a few friends whom I share absolute nonsense with.
+We share banter, fun, laughter and ridiculous GIFs.
 Sometimes, it’s refreshing to the soul to just have fun!
 Laughter and fun are gifts from God.

 Christ spent a lot of time with the tax collectors and sinners.
-So often, it can be easy to hang out with people who are just like me.
+It is often easy to hang out with people who are just like me.
 However, I learn so much from people who are different from me and see the world a little differently.
-When someone has experienced life in a way that perhaps I never will, they challenge and shape me.
-Christ calls us to go out and share the gospel with those around us.
-We can only do that by building relationships with those around us.
+People who have experienced life in a way that I never will challenge and shape me.
+Christ calls us to go out and share the gospel with the people around us.
+We can only do that by building relationships with the people around us.

 Change isn’t easy.
 It’s even harder when you are trying to do it on your own.
 Inviting others into your life can provide the support and encouragement you need to change your life for the better.